liamcooper24/liamcooper24/_portfolio/486_final.md

 ## Methodology
 The Tidycensus get_acs() function was used to retrieve ACS data with census tract geographies in Baltimore.
 Using zonal statistics in R the mean of the canopy cover raster was added to each census tract.
 A combined shapefile with both variables was placed into GeoDa.
 A queen's contiguity weights list was created to run a univariate local Moran's I on each individual variable after running a global Moran's I. This generated both significance and  clustering maps for each variable.
 These results were appended to the shapefile and exported for further visual processing in R and QGIS.
 ## Results
 The cluster maps show high value clusters in red and low value clusters in blue.
+Income has a high value cluster by the Inner Harbor as well as in the North.
+Tree canopy Cover has a much stronger clustering pattern with low value clusters in the urban core and high value clusters in the urban periphery.
+A bivariate choropleth map of percent tree canopy cover and median household income in US dollars shows that there is no strong overlapping trend between the two.
+North Baltimore is the greatest hotspot of high value clusters for both variables.

 <br/><img src='/images/mhhi_clusters_large.png'>